Skip to main content

 • Long-running processes (docker, terraform)

-Run bash commands directly without going through Claude by prefixing your input with !:
+Run shell commands directly without going through Claude by prefixing your input with !:

 • Adds the command and its output to the conversation context